19 Best Egg Laying Chicken Breeds: With Name and Pictures

 However, this doesn’t happen automatically or miraculously: farmers must ensure they provide the hen with a conducive environment and all the required essentials.

-When you provide all that is required for your hen, you can be sure to collect eggs daily.
-Chickens have several benefits apart from the production of eggs.
 The egg-laying chicken will also provide you with meat and manure, which you will use for organic farming at no extra cost.

 Also read: Black Chicken Eggs: Real or Fake ‘Let’s Find Out’?